AnweshGangula/Power-Query-Tips-Tricks/Expand All Saved Viewpoints Folders from Navis XML.md

     in
         Source

-**Rename Columns function:**
+## Rename Columns function:

-In the above Query, we are using another function at the last step (OutputTabe) to rename and sort the View/Viewfolder columns on their folder order respectively.
+In the above function (ExpadAll), we are using another function at the last step (OutputTabe) called "Rename Columns" to rename and sort the View/Viewfolder columns on their folder order respectively.

 Below is the code for the function:

     let
     Source = (TableName as table) =>